marklukin/MapQuest/README.md

 ```
 2. The player sees the outline of the country.

-3. Enter the name of the country in the text box.
+3. Choose the country from a list.

 4. If the answer is correct, the player gets points and moves on to the next round.